kkatherineliu/jellybytes/README.md

 - `npx expo install react-native-web react-dom @expo/metro-runtime` to enable running in the browser
 - `npx expo start` to start the app

-Next steps
+## Next steps:
-- finish up the mobile app functionalities
-- user authentication (Auth0)
-- deploying the server (heroku or AWS)
+- check out the [DevPost](https://devpost.com/software/sunshine-guardian) for more information